evoingram/newAQCWebsite/README.md

 - [X] contains several mixins: one for animation, several for color manipulation according to color scheme, some flexbox ones, and an order/z-index one.
 - [X] image carousel for court transcription section changes images every 7-8 seconds to show sections of the company's product.
 - [X] added hover blur to front showcase image
+- [X] added linear gradient to logo and nav menus

 Still left to finish: